cthoyt/cthoyt.github.io/_posts/2021-04-06-kgem-perspectives.md

 Biomedical knowledge graph benchmarks are consistently topping out around 5 million edges.
 If I had to guess, that's because that's the number where if you go higher, you have to start using some packages that are not meant for users like Amazon's DGL or PyTorch's BigGraph.
-If we're ever going to go from drug repositioning, where there are on the scale of only thousands of chemicals versus hundreds of proven targets to billions (or more if you want to get fancy with virtual screening) chemicals across potentially the whole genome of ~20K protein coding genes, the products of other non-protein-coding genes, and other stuff floating around in and around the cell.
+We'll need more accessible, scalable systems if we're ever going to move on from drug repositioning, where there are only on the scale of thousands of chemicals against hundreds of proven targets, to *bona fide* drug discovery, where there are on the scale of billions of chemicals (or more if you want to get fancy with virtual screening) against potentially the whole genome of ~20K protein coding genes, the products of other non-protein-coding genes, and other stuff floating around in and around the cell.

 Negative knowledge should be emphasized.
 Formats like the